huggingface/hub-docs/docs/hub/datasets-gated.md

 If you want to manually approve which users can access your dataset, you must set it to **manual approval**.
 When this is the case, you will notice more options:
 - **Add access** allows you to search for a user and grant them access even if they did not request it.
 - **Notification frequency** lets you configure when to get notified if new users request access.
 It can be set to once a day or real-time.
 By default, an email is sent to your primary email address.
-You can set a different email address in the **Notifications email** field.
-For datasets hosted under an organization, emails are sent to the first 5 admins of the organization.
+For datasets hosted under an organization, emails are by default sent to the first 5 admins of the organization.
+In both cases (user or organization) you can set a different email address in the **Notifications email** field.

 <div class="flex justify-center">
     <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/datasets-gated-manual-approval.png"/>